The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16: Lyman-a forest data from eBOSS DR16

 \subsection{Continuum fitting}

 To measure clustering statistics such as the P3D, we use the flux decrement given in Eq.~\eqref{eq:delta_F}.
 Extracting the unabsorbed flux, \ie, the quasar continuum, is a daunting task in general.
-In the present paper we fit to each \Lya forest a slope and an amplitude to the stacked spectra in the quasar sample using the \texttt{picca} package.\footnote{Publicly available at \url{https://github.com/igmhub/picca}.} The product in the denominator of Eq.~\eqref{eq:delta_F} assumes a common continuum for all quasars in restframe, $\overline{q}(\lamrf)$, corrected by a first order polynomial for each quasar $q$ in $\Lambda \equiv \log{\lambda}$ which accounts for the diversity of the quasars
+In the present paper, we use the publicly available continuum-fitted spectra from eBOSS DR16\footnote{Publicly available at \url{https://data.sdss.org/sas/dr16/}.}.
+In the following, we briefly outline the continuum fitting procedure from \citetalias{dMdB:2020}: to each \Lya forest a slope and an amplitude is fitted to the stacked spectra in the quasar sample using the \texttt{picca} package.\footnote{Publicly available at \url{https://github.com/igmhub/picca}.} The product in the denominator of Eq.~\eqref{eq:delta_F} assumes a common continuum for all quasars in restframe, $\overline{q}(\lamrf)$, corrected by a first order polynomial for each quasar $q$ in $\Lambda \equiv \log{\lambda}$ which accounts for the diversity of the quasars